 Clean the porcini mushrooms by scraping off any soil with a knife and wiping them with a damp paper towel.
 Slice them and set aside.

-In a pan add a drizzle of oil and gently brown the garlic over low heat.
+In a pan add a drizzle of oil and lightly brown the garlic over low heat.
 Add the sausages removed from their casings and crumble them.
 Let them brown for 5 minutes, deglaze with the wine and let it evaporate completely.

 At this point add the porcini mushrooms, season with salt and cook for 10 minutes over medium heat.